Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-modern-multi-line-ellipsis.md

 ## CSS Truncate text on 3 lines

 We'll be using `line-clamp` to solve this to get right to it.
-Line-clamp will allow us to state how many lines it should cut the text.
+Line-clamp will allow us to state how many lines the text should cut.

 ```css
 p {